khalid32/How-well-do-you-know-nodeJS/README.md

 > The cluster module allow us to load balance the incoming request among a set of worker processes and, because of this, improving the throughput of our application.

 [Understanding the NodeJS cluster module](http://www.acuriousanimal.com/2017/08/12/understanding-the-nodejs-cluster-module.html)

+The [cluster module](https://nodejs.org/api/cluster.html) works by forking the server into several worker processes(all run inside the same host).
+The master process listens and accepts new connections and distributes them across the worker processes in a round-robin fashion (with some build-in smarts to avoid overloading a worker process).
+A load balancer, in contrast, is used to distribute incoming connections across --multiple hosts--.